 The first question that springs to mind is likely to be – where do I start?

 As your conservatory may not currently be used for this purpose.

-Well, to help you on this journey we have shared a list of things to consider, which we will take you through now.
+Well, to help you on this journey, we have shared a list of things to consider when converting a conservatory into a room.

 Consider your heating source and insulation

 As Conservatories are largely built from glass, there is limited opportunity for insulation.
 Therefore, they can become colder in the winter months if you do not have a good heat source to ensure temperature is maintained.

 If you do plan for your conservatory to be a bedroom however, you want to ensure temperatures are stable all year round.

 Therefore, there are a few things to consider to help better insulate the extension, including adding thermal underlay underneath your flooring.

 Adding a wall radiator can be an effective heat source, or alternatively an electric heater to use as and when required.
 Read more about Conservatory Heating Solutions.